New Mexico Lobos men's basketball: Lobogate

 The "Lobogate" scandal involved forged academic transcripts, payments made for bogus Junior College credits, and other devices to attain eligibility for players who lacked academic credentials.
 In an investigation into illegal gambling, the FBI had placed a wiretap on the phone of a major Lobo booster.
 While Ellenberger was visiting this booster, in November 1979, he took a call on the tapped phone from assistant coach Manny Goldstein.
 They discussed an arrangement to transfer bogus credits from a California Junior College to the office of the UNM registrar.
 Based on this conversation, the FBI launched an investigation that led to a federal indictment of Ellenberger on seven counts of fraud and forgery of academic transcripts, though he was acquitted of those charges at trial.
 In July 1981, however, he was convicted by a state District Court on 21 of 22 counts of fraud and submitting false public vouchers.
-The judge deferred sentence for a year, noting that it was unfair for Ellenberger alone to bear culpability, and all counts were formally dismissed in 1983.Dave Anderson, Sports of the Times; in The Pit, Lobogate Lives, The New York Times, April 3, 1983.
+The judge deferred sentence for a year, noting that it was unfair for Ellenberger alone to bear culpability, and all counts were formally dismissed in 1983.

 The NCAA investigation into the scandal found 34 violations of recruiting rules, and the Lobo program was placed on probation and banned from post-season appearances for three years.
 Six players were dismissed from the team in the opening weeks of the 1979–80 season, and another was suspended.
 The damage to the program was devastating, as it was forced to rebuild virtually from scratch, beginning in mid-season.

 While the criminal charges were cleared from Ellenberger's record, he would never be a college head coach again.
-Despite the scandal, Ellenberger managed to remain popular in Albuquerque, running a nightclub, appearing in TV commercials, and coaching the city's Continental Basketball Association team – some fans even wanted him to be rehired as Lobo coach.Curt Holbreich, Lobos Going From Pit Toward the Penthouse, Los Angeles Times, January 14, 1988.
-In 1986, former rival and longtime friend Don Haskins hired Ellenberger as his lead assistant at UTEP, where he would coach for four years.Ellenberger served as interim head coach at UTEP for a period when Haskins was ill.
-Bobbi Roquemore, Ellenberger enjoys the simple life, Milwaukee Journal Sentinel, February 25, 2004.
+Despite the scandal, Ellenberger managed to remain popular in Albuquerque, running a nightclub, appearing in TV commercials, and coaching the city's Continental Basketball Association team – some fans even wanted him to be rehired as Lobo coach.
+In 1986, former rival and longtime friend Don Haskins hired Ellenberger as his lead assistant at UTEP, where he would coach for four years.
 He then became the lead assistant for Bobby Knight at Indiana for ten seasons, from 1990 to 2000, and later coached in the NBA and WNBA.